PierreGode/Bjorn/WIFI_MANAGEMENT_GUIDE.md

-# Bjorn Wi-Fi Management System
+# ragnar Wi-Fi Management System

-This document describes the autonomous Wi-Fi management system for Bjorn IoT device, which provides robust connectivity with automatic fallback to Access Point mode.
+This document describes the autonomous Wi-Fi management system for ragnar IoT device, which provides robust connectivity with automatic fallback to Access Point mode.

 ## Features